 1. Rum Point Club

 There are plenty of crazy ways of making a MudSlide, but Rum Point Club sticks to the authentic essentials, showcasing the underlying spirit with complementary flavours.
-Mixology keeps going too, and Rum Point Club has invented the Rum Slide; taking the Caribbean right to the centre of the cocktail.
+This restaurant keeps innovating too, having invented the Rum Slide, which brings the Caribbean right to the centre of the cocktail.

 2. Vivine’s Kitchen